S4C: Relocation

 In September 2013, S4C began a study into the possible relocation of its headquarters.
-S4C’s former headquarters, which opened in 1991, were located at Parc Ty Glas Industrial Estate, Llanishen, following a move from Cathedral Road and Sophia Close in Pontcanna, Cardiff.
+S4C's former headquarters, which opened in 1991, were located at Parc Ty Glas Industrial Estate, Llanishen, following a move from Cathedral Road and Sophia Close in Pontcanna, Cardiff.
 In January 2013, a new multi-use media centre was opened on its Llanishen site.
-In March 2014, it was announced that Carmarthen was the winner with a bid led by the University of Wales Trinity Saint David.
+In March 2014, it was announced that Carmarthen was the winner with a bid led by the University of Wales Trinity Saint David (UWTSD).
 The university owns the land where the Canolfan S4C Yr Egin (S4C Yr Egin Centre) would be built.
 The building would also be home to other companies in the creative industries.
-There was a strong bid for relocation to Caernarfon, where the channel had a pre-existing office, but there was disappointment that the bid was unsuccessful.
+There was a strong bid for relocation to Caernarfon, where the channel had a pre-existing office, but there was disappointment when that the bid was unsuccessful.
 In 2016, it was revealed that S4C was paying £3 million upfront rent to UWTSD, and that it would pay rent over the next 20 years.
 Concern was expressed about the arrangement and the lack of transparency around commercial payments between two publicly funded bodies.
-The University of Wales Trinity Saint David applied for funding for the building work and received £3m from the Welsh Government and a further £3m from the Swansea Bay city deal.
+UWTSD applied for funding for the building work and received £3m from the Welsh Government and a further £3m from the Swansea Bay city deal.

 In June 2018, it was revealed that more staff would be leaving the channel than moving to work in Carmarthen.
 S4C started relocating to the new building from September 2018, and 54 jobs moved to the new HQ.
 An office in Cardiff was retained for technical purposes until full changeover to the new BBC Wales Headquarters, with 70 staff there.
 A significant percentage of the technical posts were to transfer to the BBC.
 In September 2018, S4C committed to ten years of lease on its Caernarfon office at Doc Fictoria (Victoria Dock), which has 12 full-time staff, and was opened in 2008.
 In January 2021 S4C's Presentation, Library, Promotion and Commercial departments moved to BBC Wales headquarters in Central Square, Cardiff.
-The first programmes were broadcast from there 27 January 2021, beginning with the channel's children's service, Cyw, at 6:00 a.m.
+The first programmes were broadcast from there on 27 January 2021, beginning with the channel's children's service, Cyw, at 6:00 a.m.
 Liz Scourfield's first live presentation aired later that morning, before the news bulletin at 12:00.